Gus Scott-Morriss

-Gus Scott-Morriss (born 8 May 1997) is an English professional footballer who plays as a right wingback for club Southend United.
+Gus Henry Roy Scott-Morriss (born 8 May 1997) is an English professional footballer who plays as a right wingback for club Oldham Athletic.

 Career

 Royston Town

-Scott-Morriss played for Royston Town up until 2021.
+Scott-Morriss played for Royston Town in the Southern League until 2021.

 Hemel Hempstead

-Scott-Morriss joined Hemel Hempstead Town up until 2022 and made over 40 appearances for the club.
+Scott-Morriss then joined National League South side Hemel Hempstead Town and made over 40 appearances for the club up to 2022.

 Southend United

-Scott-Morriss was the fourth player to join Kevin Maher's side.
+Scott-Morriss was the fourth player to join Southend United under Kevin Maher.
 His first appearance was against Eastleigh on 27 August 2022.
-Gus played 35 games in his first season with Southend United and scored 5 goals.
+Scott-Morriss played 35 games in his first season, scoring five goals.

-On 16 December 2023, Scott-Morriss had to take over as goalkeeper after the Blues' goalkeeper had come off injured and there were no substitute goalkeepers available for the match.
-He was said to have made a key save during the match but lost the match 2–1 to Bromley at the final whistle.
+On 16 December 2023, during a match against Bromley, Scott-Morriss took over as goalkeeper after the Blues' goalkeeper was injured and Southend had no substitute goalkeepers available.
+He was said to have made a key save during the match but the team lost 2–1.
+At the end of the 2023–2024 season, Scott-Morris was named in the Vanarama National League Team of the Season, was voted Southend player of the season, and signed a new two-year contract with the club.